-First-year Rubenstein School applicants with outstanding academic records are invited to become Lola Aiken Scholars.
+First-year Rubenstein School applicants with outstanding academic records are invited to become Aiken Scholars.

-Lola Aiken is a long-term supporter of the University of Vermont and the Rubenstein School of Environment and Natural Resources.
-With her husband, the late George D. Aiken, Governor of Vermont (1937-1940) and U.S. Senator (1940-1974), she has been a tireless champion for the environment and education.
-Lola has served on the Rubenstein School of Environment and Natural Resources Board of Advisors and the George D. Aiken Lecture Series Board of Directors and has sponsored the Lola Aiken Award in Natural Resources.
-The Lola Aiken Scholars Program is a fitting tribute to this spunky Vermonter and true friend of the School.
+The late Lola Aiken was a long-term supporter of the University of Vermont and the Rubenstein School of Environment and Natural Resources.
+With her husband, the late George D. Aiken, Governor of Vermont (1937-1940) and U.S. Senator (1940-1974), she was a tireless champion for the environment and education.
+Lola served on the Rubenstein School of Environment and Natural Resources Board of Advisors and the George D. Aiken Lecture Series Board of Directors and sponsored the Lola Aiken Award in Natural Resources.

 Academically high achieving students are invited to become part of the UVM Honors College when they are admitted to the University.
 For students already at UVM, students may apply for admission in the spring of their first year.
 Learn more about Honors College requirements.

 Many Rubenstein School students live in the GreenHouse, which provides environmentally-themed programming and opportunities to enhance environmental leadership skills.
 Learn more about UVM's GreenHouse Residential Learning Community.